Skip to main content

 Public

 You pay zero.
-The supplier pays Seenra a flat per-customer commission out of the acquisition budget that would otherwise go to door-to-door sales or telemarketing.
+The supplier (or, in some markets, the utility partner that pays a broker referral) compensates Seenra out of an acquisition budget that would otherwise be spent on sales and marketing.

 • $0